-- The increase in size of the Medicaid-covered populations, as a result of federal mandates, population growth, and economic recessions; - The expanded coverage and utilization of services; - The DSH payment program, coupled with its inappropriate use to increase federal payments to states; - The increase in the number of very old and disabled persons requiring extensive acute and/or long-term health care and various related services: - The results of technological advances to keep a greater number of very low-birth-weight babies and other critically ill or severely injured persons alive and in need of continued extensive and very costly care; - The increase in drug costs and the availability of new expensive drugs; and - The increase in payment rates to providers of health care services, when compared with general inflation.
+- The increase in size of the Medicaid-covered populations as a result of federal mandates, population growth, and economic recessions; - The expanded coverage and utilization of services; - The DSH payment program, coupled with its inappropriate use to increase federal payments to states; - The increase in the number of very old and disabled persons requiring extensive acute and/or long-term health care and various related services; - The results of technological advances to keep a greater number of very low birth-weight babies and other critically ill or severely injured persons alive and in need of continued extensive and very costly care; - The increase in drug costs and the availability of new expensive drugs; and - The increase in payment rates to providers of health care services, when compared with general inflation.

 As with all health insurance programs, most Medicaid beneficiaries incur relatively small average expenditures per person each year, and a relatively small proportion incurs very large costs.
 Moreover, the average cost varies substantially by type of beneficiary.
-National data for 2004, for example, indicate that Medicaid payments for services for 28.6 million children, who constituted 52 percent of all Medicaid beneficiaries, averaged about \$1,615 per child (a relatively small average expenditure per person).
-Similarly, for 13.5 million adults, who comprised 24 percent of beneficiaries, payments averaged about \$2,400 per person.
-However, certain other specific groups had much larger per-person expenditures.
-Medicaid payments for services for 4.7 million aged, who constituted 8 percent of all Medicaid beneficiaries, averaged about \$13,295 per person; for 8.8 million disabled, who comprised 16 percent of beneficiaries, payments averaged about \$13,320 per person.
-When expenditures for these high- and lower-cost beneficiaries are combined, the 2004 payments to health care vendors for 55.6 million Medicaid beneficiaries averaged \$4,640 per person.
+National data for 2005, for example, indicate that Medicaid payments for services for 28.7 million children, who constituted 51 percent of all Medicaid beneficiaries, averaged about \$1,667 per child.
+Similarly, for 13.7 million adults, who comprised 24 percent of beneficiaries, payments averaged about \$2,475 per person.
+However, other groups had much larger per-person expenditures.
+Medicaid payments for services for 4.9 million aged, who constituted 9 percent of all Medicaid beneficiaries, averaged about \$13,675 per person; for 9.1 million disabled, who comprised 16 percent of beneficiaries, payments averaged about \$13,846 per person.
+When expenditures for these high- and lower-cost beneficiaries are combined, the 2005 payments to health care vendors for 56.3 million Medicaid beneficiaries averaged \$4,859 per person.

 Long-term care is an important provision of Medicaid that will be increasingly utilized as our nation's population ages.
-The Medicaid program paid for over 41 percent of the total cost of care for persons using nursing facility or home health services in 2004.
-National data for 2004 show that Medicaid payments for nursing facility services (excluding ICFs/MR) totaled \$42.1 billion for more than 1.7 million beneficiaries of these services-an average expenditure of \$24,475 per nursing home beneficiary.
-The national data also show that Medicaid payments for home health services totaled \$4.6 billion for more than 1.1 million beneficiaries-an average expenditure of \$3,975 per home health care beneficiary.
+The Medicaid program paid for over 41 percent of the total cost of care for persons using nursing facility or home health services in 2005.
+National data for 2005 show that Medicaid payments for nursing facility services (excluding ICFs/MR) totaled \$44.7 billion for more than 1.7 million beneficiaries of these services-an average expenditure of \$26,234 per nursing home beneficiary.
+The national data also show that Medicaid payments for home health services totaled \$5.4 billion for 1.2 million beneficiaries-an average expenditure of \$4,510 per home health care beneficiary.
 With the percentage of our population who are elderly or disabled increasing faster than that of the younger groups, the need for long-term care is expected to increase.